 Victoria Pitman, Events & publicity

 A clinically qualified Western Herbal Medicine practitioner, Vicki gained her M.Phil. in Complemenetary Health Studies at Exeter University.
 Her dissertation was subsequently published as The Nature of the Whole, Holism in Ancient Greek and Indian Medicine ( Motilal Barnasidass, 2006).
 This research enabled her to combine her deep interests in both history and herbal medicine and traditional healing.
-She also holds higher degrees in education: an MA-T from Converse College, South Carolina, and City & Guilds Level 4 Subject Specialist Certificate in Adult Literacy Wiltshire College, and had been a teacher and trainer in the field of Complementary Therapies and English.
+She also holds higher degrees in education: an MA-T from Converse College, South Carolina, and City & Guilds Level 4 Subject Specialist Certificate in Adult Literacy, Wiltshire College, and has been a teacher and trainer in the field of Complementary Therapies and English.
 She is also qualified in Ayurveda, Reflexology, Aromatherapy, and Massage.
-In 1999 she co-organised with Dr. Dominik Wujastyk, a conference at the Wellcome Institute, on Precept and Practice in traditional medical systems.
-Vicki has authored books on Herbal Medicine, Reflexology, Aromatherapy; several article in international journals and chapters in Reshaping Herbal Medicine, Knowledge Education and Professional Culture (ed.
+In 1999 she co-organised with Dr. Dominik Wujastyk, a conference at the Wellcome Institute, on Precept and Practice in Traditional Medical Systems.
+Vicki has authored books on Herbal Medicine, Reflexology, Aromatherapy; several articles in international journals, and chapters in Reshaping Herbal Medicine, Knowledge Education and Professional Culture (ed.
 Catherine O’Sullivan, Elsevier, 2005) and Critical Approaches to the History of Western Herbal Medicine From Classical Antiquity to the Early Modern Period (ed.
 Susan Francia and Anne Stobart, Bloomsbury, 2014).

 Kim Walker, Website & social media